Green MP Tuiono 'considering' a tilt at co-leadership

 He said the vote had come as a shock to him.

-"It's been clear for a while that there has been some disaffection with me, but I had understood that to be primarily amongst members who didn't support the Party's decision to go into Government, or the compromises that come with the progress.
+"It's been clear for a while that there has been some disaffection with me, but I had understood that to be primarily among members who didn't support the party's decision to go into Government, or the compromises that come with the progress.

 He said he knew he needed to rebuild trust with some of the membership and was committed to doing that.